 Eventually the plane showed up and I boarded.
 As it took off I reached into my top pocket to discover my passport was missing.
 I sat there panicking, with beads of perspiration forming, wondering how on earth I was going to get home without it, remembering—without much enthusiasm—the cells that I've designed in airports for the friendly Customs and Immigration folks to use for people like me who try to get into the country without passports.
 The seat-belt sign was on, so I couldn't get up and rummage through my bag.
 Minutes turned into years as I sat wondering where I had left it.
 After an eternity, a flight attendant's voice came through the speakers saying "Is Stanis Smith on board?"
 I had dropped it in the aisle and someone had picked it up and given it to her.
 Lucky break #1.

 Lucky break #2 came in the form of technology.
-With my flight out of Charleston leaving so late, I figured that - at best - I would have ten minutes to make my connection in Chicago.
+With my flight out of Charleston leaving so late, I figured that — at best — I would have 10 minutes to make my connection in Chicago.
 So I emailed my assistant from the plane, asking her to search the Internet for the gate number of my connecting flight.
 Yes, I know that one isn't supposed to do that kind of thing, but desperate times call for desperate measures.
 She emailed back that I would be coming in at pier F, connecting to a flight at pier C, which is about as far away from each other as it is possible for two planes to be in the Chicago airport.
 When we landed, I grabbed my bag and ran, and as I hurled around the corner into the view of my gate, I heard the agent say: "That's the last one."
 I ran down the jetway and they closed the aircraft door behind me.

 There's nothing quite as welcoming as walking down an aircraft aisle, breathless and sweaty, facing rows of surly passengers glaring at you, making no effort to hide their irritation that they have been sitting on a plane waiting for some jerk to show up.
 There was a bit of comic opera as I tried to stuff my roll-aboard into the overhead bin, which was full.
 After several unsuccessful tries, I finally jammed the lid closed, and spontaneous applause erupted from several passengers who obviously had nothing better to do than watch my epic struggle with glee.
 I bowed gracefully and told them that I had no encore planned.